The Spaced Learning Effect: Phases, Benefits

 Microlearning is another important principle of learning and is closely related to spaced learning.
 Microlearning refers to breaking the learning content into small, bite-sized information modules rather than overwhelming the learners with too much information at once.

-Smaller learning sessions offer just the right amount of information necessary to achieve a specific objective.
+Smaller learning sessions offer just the information necessary to achieve a specific objective.
 This concept fits perfectly with spaced learning as you can deliver shorter nuggets of information with intervals in between.

-One of the key aspects of spaced learning is to mix up the learning approach.
-People engage better and absorb information thoroughly when received through different formats.
-Separate your learning material into bite-sized chunks of eLearning, making sure that each concept is repeated in various contexts – such as visual aids, audio presentations, scenarios, case studies, gamified exercises, or simulations.
+One key aspect of spaced learning is mixing up the learning approach.
+People engage better and absorb information thoroughly when received in different formats.
+Separate your learning material into bite-sized chunks of eLearning, making sure that each concept is repeated in various contexts, such as training videos, audio presentations, scenarios, case studies, gamification, or simulation training.

-Implementing learning via different methods prevents boredom, caters to different learning styles of different employees, keeps employees engaged in the program, and increases knowledge retention.
+Implementing different training methods prevents boredom, caters to different employees’ different learning styles, keeps employees engaged in the program, and increases knowledge retention.

 Include facilitator-led debriefing sessions where learners share the value of the information presented during the spaced learning program.
 These allow learners to review the training modules, self-correct, improve their future performance, and discuss any pitfalls and successes experienced during the course.